FabienLacorre/staycation-technical-test/README.md

 For this test I used React for the front end and NodeJs (express) for the back end.
 Everything is coded in typescript.
 There's also a very basic storybook (only 2 components).

+I hope you enjoy the project as much as I enjoyed coding it!

+See you soon!

 ## Launch the apps

 - `docker-compose up -V`